shokoufehyazdanian/cloud-retail-analytics-platform/README.md

 Created an analytical fact table by transforming sales data and enriching it with reference information.

-The fact table provides a structured layer for downstream analytics.
+The fact table provides a structured layer for downstream analytics and reporting.

 ---